 Sashimaki Moor Mizubasho (Akita Prefecture)

 “Mizubasho” or Japanese skunk cabbage is a white flower that grows on the moor.
-This area in Semboku city of Akita Prefecture is a unique place where a moor surrounded by an alder tree forest survives in close vicinity to a highway.
+This area in Semboku city of Akita Prefecture is a unique place where a moor surrounded by an alder tree forest thrives in close vicinity to a highway.
 The beautiful white flowers cover the moor from mid April to the beginning of May.
 Lake Tazawa, the deepest lake in Japan, is situated nearby so you can go sightseeing there as well and enjoy the spectacular natural scenery.
 There are tour guides that will take you to go see Lake Tazawa, so you can ask if they can take you on a detour to see the flowers as well.

 Address: Sashimaki Tazawako, Semboku-shi, Akita